JudiniLabs/code-gpt-docs/docs/tutorial-ai-providers/openai.md

 Official website https://openai.com

-OpenAI is an artificial intelligence research organization that aims to develop and promote friendly AI that benefits all of humanity.
-They have developed several AI models, including GPT-3 and GPT-4, arguably the most advanced natural language processing models in the world.
+OpenAI is an artificial intelligence research organization that aims to develop and promote friendly AI that benefits humanity.
+It has produced several AI models, including GPT-4, arguably the world's most advanced natural language processing model.

 ## Connect your OpenAI Account
 - Go to the [API Keys page on OpenAI](https://platform.openai.com/account/api-keys).